Taxi Drivers Licence

 The drivers licence lasts one year and you should renew your licence at this point.

-In addition to your completed drivers application form, will need to supply the following:
+In addition to your completed drivers application form, you will need to supply the following documents:

 - Fully completed and signed DVLA form (this is attached to the application form)

-- Fully completed and signed Criminal Records Bureau form
+- Fully completed and signed Disclosure and Barring Service (formerly Criminal Records Bureau) Certificate

 - Full payment of the appropriate fee.